 Honoring family tradition, U.S. Marine Corps Sergeant John Durham joined the military in September of 2001.
 Sergeant Durham was injured when he was within the blast range of an improvised explosive device (IED), embedding shrapnel under his right eye.
 The second major injury he experienced happened when he was shot by an Iraqi sniper.
 Fortunately, the bullet was stopped by a protective plate, but the force of the impact slammed him into a wall and knocked him unconscious.

 Sergeant Durham has been awarded two Purple Hearts, two Marine Corps Good Conduct Medals and numerous other recognitions.

 Rank: U.S. Army Staff Sergeant

 Army Staff Sergeant Marcos Jimenez joined the military to serve his country and make his family proud.
 On the morning of March 19, 2011, Jimenez was severely injured when the armored truck he was in struck an improvised explosive device (IED).
 Dragged out of the wreckage, Jimenez was evacuated by helicopter.
 He suffered a spinal cord injury, a fractured right tibia, a fractured left arm and facial fractures.
 He also suffered a traumatic brain injury and PTSD.

 Staff Sergeant Jimenez was awarded the Bronze Star, Purple Heart, Army Commendation Medals, Army Good Conduct Medals and many other commendations.

 Want to become a YORK® Building Homes for Heroes® Contractor?
-Talk to your Territory Manager about volunteering for upcoming projects.
+Talk to your Territory Manager or YORK® Representative about volunteering for upcoming projects.